1. Our Privacy Philosophy

 - Provide you other information from and about us, including personalized marketing communications.

-- Maintenance and Improvement of Services and Website: We use your contact information, commercial information, and internet activity and browsing history to:
+- Maintenance and Improvement of Services and Websites: We use your contact information, commercial information, and internet activity and browsing history to:

-- Provide and maintain functionality on our websites;
+- Provide and maintain functionality on our Websites, including our live chat feature;

 - Manage the common elements of our buildings or properties;